Systematic Analysis for Pretrained Language Model Priming for Parameter-Efficient Fine-tuning: Methodology

 \subsection{Downstream Fine-Tuning Stage}

-Since the backbone of our work is to explore the few-shot ability of parameter-efficient methods, \textbf{only prompt and adapter are tunable in downstream stage}.
-In \textbf{Downstream Fine-Tuning Stage}, we aim at swiftly adapting the upstream parameters to downstream tasks.
-In this way, we can evaluate the ability of parameter-efficient methods under few-shot scenarios.
+In downstream fine-tuning stage, with the primed initialization obtained from the upstream priming stage, we directly fine-tune the downstream tunable elements on the target tasks.
+Since the backbone of our work is to explore the cross-domain few-shot ability of PEFT methods w \& w/o priming, \textbf{only prompt or adapter are tunable in downstream stage}.